 Sentences are relative ideal translation units which we always deal with in the daily work.
 We know that English is a subject-prominent language and the construction of English sentences focuses on subject-predicate pivot.

 Therefore, the identification of the subject and the predicate is the key to ensure correspondence in meaning and similarity in function when translating sentences from English to Chinese.
 We should pay attention to the following aspects to translate Chinese sentences well.

 Secondly, identify the predicate.
-The predicate of a Chinese sentece is very complex, while that of an English sentence is sole and only uses a verb or a verb phrase.
-Sometimes, we can choose the predicate corresponding to the orignal text when translating a Chinese sentence to an English one.
+The predicate of a Chinese sentence is very complex, while that of an English sentence is sole and only uses a verb or a verb phrase.
+Sometimes, we can choose the predicate corresponding to the original text when translating a Chinese sentence to an English one.

 But in most cases, we do not use the original predicate and make adjustments to find a new one.
 When doing this, we base on the expressive needs, the semantic association with the subject, subject-predicate collocation, predicate-object collocation and sentence construction needs.